isc-projects/stork/doc/user/install.rst

 Open Stork in the web browser and log in as a user from the "super admin" group.
 Select ``Services`` and then ``Machines`` from the menu.
-Click on the ``How to Install Agent on New Machine`` button to display the agent installation instructions.
+Click on the ``Installing Stork Agent on a New Machine`` button to display the agent installation instructions.
 Copy and paste the commands from the displayed window into the terminal on the machine where the agent is installed.
 These commands are also provided here for convenience: